KPhans/Instacart-ML-Challenge/README.md

 # Instacart-ML

-Utilizing Machine learning algorithms to optimially predict the amount of time shoppers will spend on the website
+Utilizing Machine learning algorithms to optimially predict amount of time shoppers will spend on the website